Premiere of Serebrennikov’s ‘Life with an Idiot’ in Zurich

 A startling new production of Alfred Schnittke's opera ‘Life with an Idiot’ directed by Kirill Serebrennikov has recently premiered in Zurich, the director’s second collaboration with the renowned Swiss Opernhaus.

 Kirill Serebrennikov (b.
 1969) is already familiar among Zurich audiences since his radical ‘Cosi Fan Tutti’ which he produced and rehearsed with the Opernhaus in 2018 via video link because he was living under house arrest in Moscow.
-Although the production has been a major hit with local theatregoers and is still included in its current repertoire, Serebrennikov is still less known in Switzerland than in Germany or Austria, where he is perceived first as a victim of the regime and then as a director (and then mostly a movie director).
+Although the production has been a major hit with local theatregoers and is still included in its current repertoire, Serebrennikov is still less known in Switzerland than in Germany or Austria.
+In Switzerland, he is perceived first as a victim of the regime and then as a director (and then mostly a movie director).
 For local Swiss opera fans, Serebrennikov is associated with the sort of art that is shunned, if not even to be feared.

 To pave the way and reassure local audiences, the Swiss press made sure to spread the word in advance that despite the controversial nationality of its director, ‘Life with an Idiot’ was not very Russian, that none of the actors were Russian and that the libretto was in German with English subtitles.
 The ripple of excitement that shot through the Swiss theatre community around rumours of censorship and self-censorship only cooled down at the premiere, when it became clear the director had decided to focus not on the political but on the human relevance of Alfred Schnittke's (1934-1998) ‘Life with an Idiot’, who claimed that his opera was ‘in no way only about communism’.